 Now, the Drug Enforcement Administration office in Savannah, which oversees federal drug enforcement operations in Southeast Georgia, has gotten involved.

-Deverron Ramcheran, with the DEA, said it’s working to find out “where it came from and when was it introduced into the community.”
+The DEA is working to find out “where it came from and when was it introduced into the community.”

 In South Florida, Dr. Diane Bolland is the director of toxicology at the Miami Dade Medical Examiner’s office.
 She has seen many fatal overdose cases.